 On-ear and over-ear headphones look, feel, and sound great, but there’s no way you’re fitting them under your bike helmet, and you know they’re going to bounce right off your head when your workout (or yard work) gets tough.
 Whether you’re a commuter or simply an all-around active person, in-ear headphones are a must-have for keeping the soundtrack going without anything getting in your way.

-We’re not talking about those muffled, Storm Trooper-colored Apple EarPods (or whatever came with your phone), or even the fancier AirPods.
+We’re not talking about those muffled, Storm Trooper-colored Apple EarPods (or whatever came with your new smartphone), or even the fancier AirPods.
 You deserve better.
 Something with quality performance, stability, and maybe a bit of individual style.
-As such, we’ve collected our favorite recent additions to the wide world of in-ear headphones.
+As such, we collected our favorite recent additions to the wide world of in-ear headphones.
 Some cost a mint (though not nearly as much as the world’s most expensive headphones), while others will barely bend your budget.
 But all of these earphones will make you a happy camper next time you hit the road.

 1More Triple Drivers

 Why you should buy them: They’re a sweet mix of style, performance, and shocking affordability.

 Who they’re for: The discerning listener who craves quality, but hasn’t yet landed that corner office

 We could have gone many ways for this pick, but 1More’s unassuming Triple Drivers just wouldn’t stop popping up into the picture.
 The 1More aren’t at the top of the class in performance, but what they do have going for them is unrivaled quality and value at their (very reachable) price point.